software-students-fall2024/software-engineering-fall-2024-5-final-final-project/README.md

 An exercise to put to practice software development teamwork, subsystem communication, containers, deployment, and CI/CD pipelines.
 See [instructions](./instructions.md) for details.

 # Product Vision Statement
-For weather-conscious individuals seeking style and comfort, who want quick, personalized, and practical outfit suggestions based on real-time weather.

 WEARther is a web-based application that combines weather data and curated outfit recommendations to provide a seamless user experience.

+## **Description**
+**WEARther** uses real-time weather data to suggest gender-specific clothing options suitable for the current temperature and conditions.
 Unlike generic weather apps or static fashion guides, our product delivers a dynamic, location-specific, and gender-tailored outfit suggestion system, integrated with an intuitive, user-friendly interface and robust backend powered by Dockerized services.

-## **Description**
-**WEARther** is an intuitive weather and outfit recommendation system.
-It uses real-time weather data to suggest gender-specific clothing options suitable for the current temperature and conditions.
-The platform supports account creation, location management, and dynamic weather insights.

 ---